webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Time-is-a-Circle.md

 ---
 aliases:
-  - Time is a Circle
+- "Time is a Circle"
 tags:
 - Compendium/CSRD/en/Artifacts/Time-is-a-Circle
 - Artifact
 - Artifact/Modern-Fantasy
-title: Time is a Circle
-collection: Artifacts
-kind: Compendium
 ---

 ## Time is a Circle

 >1d6 +4